cbiffle/brittle-kernel/doc/manual/arch/syscalls.rst

 Each phase of an IPC transfers a single message.
 A message consists of

+- The syscall descriptor.

-- Four words of data, one of which is a descriptor that controls the messaging operation.
+- Four words of data.

 - Three keys.